cayesoneira/miniTRASGO-documentation/docs/help/troubleshooting.md

 You will have to list all the processes, in particular those that use the `dabc_exe` with `ps -ef | grep dabc` (if you `cat startRun.sh` it will say `dabc_exe EventBuilder_TRB399.xml`), and then

     kill -9 <id_1> <id_2> <...>

+## The system is not measuring
+That is most probably an error on the `./startDAQ` execution.
+Just run it again.